remusris/git-ingest-chrome-extension/README.md

 navigate to

 `.output -> mv3 -> select this folder`
+(on macOS the `.output` might not be visible because it's a "hidden" file so you need to press `command + shift + .` to show hidden files)

 after installing

 go to keyboard shortcuts

 edit the _"Change GitHub link to Gitingest link"_ with the keyboard shortcut of your choosing